sounddrill31/Air-Mouse-Glove/README.md

 https://github.com/sounddrill31/Air-Glove-PCB

-Limitations: You can't use mouse and click at the same time.
+Limitations: You can't use mouse and click at the same time(the original repo can.
+This is likely due to the touch pin "Enabling" the mouse).

 Fun fact: the original repo developer has the same esp 32 as me(the ai-thinker nodemcu-32s)